lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 ### Structural Changes

-In a similar way we can do arbitary structural changes.
+In a similar way we can do arbitrary structural changes.

 Old class: